 If there is one travel resource we use before every trip, then it’s Trip Advisor.
 It’s the best website to quickly find reviews about hotels, restaurants and ideas for things to do in certain areas.
 But it’s more than that – you can now book your accommodation and flights on Trip Advisor as well.
 Definitely worth checking as they often have special deals on different destinations.

 World Nomads is travel insurance for independent travellers from all over the world.
 Buy, extend & claim online, even after you’ve left home.
 They have in-depth coverage, great customer service, and competitive prices.
-On top of that, World Nomads are recommended by Lonely Planet and National Geographic Channel, so you know they are good.

 Flights and Car Rental